Working with Docker Registries

 Viewing Docker images

-For each image you get some basic details such as the git branch, commit message and hash that created it, date of creation as well as all tags.
-You can click on any image and look at its individual metadata.
+Each image displays basic details such as the Git branch, commit message, hash that created it, creation date, as well as all tags.

-On the top left of the screen you can find several filters that allow you to search for a specific subset of Docker images:
+The top left of the Images page has several filters that allow you to search for a specific subset of Docker images.

 Filters include:

-- Re-running the pipeline that created this image
+• Re-run the pipeline that created the image

 Pulling Docker images

 Pulling Docker images in Codefresh is completely automatic.
-You only need to mention a Docker image by name and Codefresh will automatically pull it for you and use it in a pipeline.
+You only need to mention a Docker image by name, and Codefresh automatically pulls it for you and uses it in a pipeline.

 Pulling public images